 In spite of these limitations the ALPS printer is still the most popular option for waterslide decals since most decals aren’t overly colorful or have complex shading.
-Often times, decals are simple black or black and white.
+Oftentimes, decals are simply black or black and white.

 Color laser printers use a standard CMYK 4-color process.
 CMYK stands for cyan, magenta, yellow, and black.
 With this technology, all four of the available inks are precisely mixed and blended allowing for high color counts and even gradients.

-Another thing to keep in mind is that laser printed decals will scratch, just not as easy as ALPS printed decals.
+Another thing to keep in mind is that laser-printed decals will scratch, just not as easily as ALPS-printed decals.
 Care must be taken to protect the decal before it’s applied to prevent scratching.
-Even with these setbacks, nothing beats a full color laser printed detail for sheer color selection.
+Even with these setbacks, nothing beats a full-color laser-printed detail for sheer color selection.

 Now we’re getting into the heavy hitters.
-Offset printing can create some of the highest resolution graphics in all of printing.
-We’re talking 3600 dpi that allows for legible fonts all the way down to 0.5 point.
+Offset printing can create some of the highest-resolution graphics in all of the printing.
+We’re talking 3600 dpi which allows for legible fonts all the way down to 0.5 points.
 Not only that, but you can print any combination of colors that you want, including white!
 It’s truly the best of both worlds.

 This leaves offset printing squarely in the realm of mass production.
 If you need thousands of copies of your decal and money is no object, you might consider this method.
 Even then, you’d need to find a company that’s willing to invest the time in printing that many decals for you.